Tanna Frederick: Career

-In Fall 2006, Frederick began work on Jaglom's Hollywood Dreams, a mildly satirical view of the deceptions of the film industry.
-In the film Frederick plays the lead role of "Margie Chizek," a young woman from Mason City, Iowa, who is desperate to break into the film business.
-The film debuted at the American Film Institute's November 2006 Festival to good reviews, which increased following the film's theatrical release in May 2007.
-The New York Times observed that Hollywood Dreams was "driven by Ms. Frederick's no-boundaries commitment to her broken character," and that she gave "a performance that [was as] startling as it [was] touching."
-Her performance as "Margie" also gained her the Best Actress Award at the 2007 Montana Independent Film Festival and the Best Actress Award at the 2008 Fargo Film Festival.
+In Fall 2006, Frederick began work on Jaglom's Hollywood Dreams as Margie Chizek, a young woman who is desperate to break into the film business.
+The film debuted at the American Film Institute's November 2006 Festival and was theatrically released in May 2007.
+The New York Times observed that Hollywood Dreams was "driven by Ms. Frederick's no-boundaries commitment to her broken character", and that she gave "a performance that [was as] startling as it [was] touching".